-Treasury Management services are provided by Gateshead Council as part of a Support Service Agreement under section 113 of the Local Government Act 1972.
+Up to the 2 January 2018, Treasury Management services were provided by Gateshead Council as part of a Support Service Agreement under section 113 of the Local Government Act 1972.
+With effect from 03 January 2018, the Treasury Management function for the Police and Crime Commissioner for Northumbria transferred from Gateshead Council to Northumbria Police Finance Department.
 They discharge these duties in accordance with the Commissioners Treasury Policy Statement & Treasury Strategy that includes principles for overall risk management, interest rate risk, credit risk, credit rating standards and the control of investment of surplus cash through Treasury Management Practices (TMPs).
 The Commissioner also receives advice, information and credit ratings from expert Treasury Management consultants.
 The Joint Independent Audit Committee reviews the Annual Treasury Management Performance mid-year report, annual report and the four year Treasury Policy Statement & Treasury Strategy and recommends them for approval by the Police and Crime Commissioner.